Sidewalk

-A sidewalk (North American English), pavement (British English), footpath in Australia, India, New Zealand and Ireland, or footway, is a path along the side of a street, highway, terminals.
+A sidewalk (North American English), pavement (British English, South African English), or footpath (Irish English, Indian English, Australian English, New Zealand English) is a path along the side of a road.
 Usually constructed of concrete, pavers, brick, stone, or asphalt, it is designed for pedestrians.
-A sidewalk is normally higher than the roadway, and separated from it by a kerb (spelled "curb" in North America).
+A sidewalk is normally higher than the roadway, and separated from it by a curb.
 There may also be a planted strip between the sidewalk and the roadway and between the roadway and the adjacent land.

-In some places, the same term may also be used for a paved path, trail or footpath that is not next to a road, for example, a path through a park.